São Paulo, Sociedade Anônima

 São Paulo, Sociedade Anônima is a 1965 Brazilian drama film written and directed by Luis Sérgio Person.
 The film was selected as the Brazilian entry for the Best Foreign Language Film at the 38th Academy Awards, but was not accepted as a nominee.

 Plot

-In the film Carlos, a middle-class man from São Paulo during the development of the automotive industry in the late 1950s, has an existential crisis amidst the industrialization process.
+The plot is set against the backdrop of development of the automotive industry in the late 1950s.
+Carlos, a young man from a middle-income background in São Paulo, has an existential crisis amidst the industrialization process.